-Diabetic Neuropathy is a nerve disorder caused by diabetes.
-Over time, high blood sugar levels from diabetes can damage nerves throughout your body causing neuropathy.
+A Nerve disorder caused by Diabetes over time, high blood sugar levels from Diabetes can damage nerves throughout your body causing neuropathy.

 There are several types of neuropathy:

-Peripheral Neuropathy – Peripheral neuropathy reduces your ability to sense pain, touch, temperature, and vibration in certain parts of the body.
-Peripheral neuropathy may also affect movement and muscle strength.
+Peripheral neuropathy reduces your ability to sense pain, touch, temperature, and vibration in certain parts of the body, which may also affect movement and muscle strength.
 Symptoms include tingling, numbness, tightness, burning, stabbing pain, greatly reduced or greatly increased sensitivity to light, touch, temperature, loss of balance and coordination.

-Autonomic Neuropathy – may cause problems with the nerves that control the involuntary functions of your body, such as heartbeat, blood pressure, sweating, digestion, urination, and some aspects of sexual function.
-Symptoms include frequent bloating, nausea/vomiting, abdominal pain, profuse sweating, sexual problems, dizziness, weakness, and difficulty knowing when your blood sugar is low.
+Autonomic Neuropathy causes problems with the nerves that control the involuntary functions of your body, such as heartbeat, blood pressure, sweating, digestion and urination.
+Symptoms include frequent bloating, nausea, vomiting, abdominal pain, profuse sweating, dizziness, weakness, and difficulty knowing your blood sugar is low.

 Focal Neuropathy affects a single nerve, most often in the wrist, thigh, or foot.
 It may also affect the nerves of the back, chest, and those that control the eye muscles.
 It often develops suddenly and is the rarest.
 Symptoms include pain, weakness, motor problems in a single area of the body, pain in or around one of your eyes, double vision, and difficulty moving the eye.